Ravine, Ontario Science Centre

 So I was very pleased when Moriyama & Teshima Architects asked me to re-photograph the Ontario Science Centre, along with several other of the practice’s early works in Ontario, to mark the anniversary of their 60 years in practice.

-Moriyama & Teshima encouraged me to approach the project with my own vision, and I tried to make pictures about the experience of the architecture—what it feels like to be there—rather than a description
+Moriyama & Teshima encouraged me to approach the project with my own vision, and I tried to make pictures about the experience of the architecture—what it feels like to be there—rather than a description of formal arrangement.

 The Science Centre is set on a dramatic site in the Don Valley, with the complex’s concrete volumes spanning a wooded ravine.